Rayon: Viscose method (1891)

-Manufacture

 The raw material for viscose is primarily wood pulp (sometimes bamboo pulp), which is chemically converted into a soluble compound.
 It is then dissolved and forced through a spinneret to produce filaments, which are chemically solidified, resulting in fibers of nearly pure cellulose.
 Unless the chemicals are handled carefully, workers can be seriously harmed by the carbon disulfide used to manufacture most rayon.

-To prepare viscose, pulp is treated with aqueous sodium hydroxide (typically 16–19% by mass) to form "alkali cellulose", which has the approximate formula [C6H9O4−ONa]n.
+To prepare viscose, pulp is treated with aqueous sodium hydroxide (typically 16–19% by mass) to form alkali cellulose, which has the approximate formula [C6H9O4−ONa]n.
 This material is allowed to depolymerize to an extent.
 The rate of depolymerization (ripening or maturing) depends on temperature and is affected by the presence of various inorganic additives, such as metal oxides and hydroxides.
 Air also affects the ripening process, since oxygen causes depolymerization.
 The alkali cellulose is then treated with carbon disulfide to form sodium cellulose xanthate:

 Rayon fiber is produced from the ripened solutions by treatment with a mineral acid, such as sulfuric acid.
 In this step, the xanthate groups are hydrolyzed to regenerate cellulose and carbon disulfide:

 Aside from regenerated cellulose, acidification gives hydrogen sulfide (H2S), sulfur, and carbon disulfide.
 The thread made from the regenerated cellulose is washed to remove residual acid.
 The sulfur is then removed by the addition of sodium sulfide solution, and impurities are oxidized by bleaching with sodium hypochlorite solution or hydrogen peroxide solution.

 Production begins with processed cellulose obtained from wood pulp and plant fibers.
 The cellulose content in the pulp should be around 87–97%.